A better way to manage chronic disease

-A new survey shows 62% of Australians have a chronic health condition – lead by depression, obesity and anxiety - revealing the need for a new approach.
+With data showing 62% of Australians have a chronic health condition, it’s time for a new approach.

 The Medibank Health Check #7: Chronic Disease Management asked 1,500 Australians about their chronic health conditions (being asthma, arthritis, chronic pain, cancer, heart disease, anxiety, depression, diabetes, alcohol/drug dependence and overweight/obesity) and the support they receive.